Start/Stop VMs and Scale-sets during off-hours (NonWorking Hours)

 The Start/Stop VMs or VM Scalesets during off-hours (for development, test, lab env) feature start or stops enabled Azure VMs and VM Scaliest (VMSS).

-For example if my RG consist of 14 VMs but I just want to enable STOP schedule for 12 VMs, how I can exclude the rest of 2 from the schedule ?
+For example, if my RG consists of 14 VMs but I just want to enable the STOP schedule for 12 VMs, how can I exclude the rest of 2 from the schedule?

-How to set the same schedule for 50+ VMs across 7 subscription and 15 different RGs, with a single pipeline and automation schedule.
+How to set the same schedule for 50+ VMs across 7 subscriptions and 15 different RGs, with a single pipeline and automation schedule.

-What if we have a single extension for Azure DevOps or GitHub that take care of all such small cosmetics changes to keep the Start/Stop schedule more flexible.
+What if we have a single extension for Azure DevOps or GitHub that take care of all such small cosmetic changes to keep the Start/Stop schedule more flexible?

 Extension link for Azure VM(s) Start/Stop schedule Link

 Extension link for Azure VMSS (Scale set) Start/Stop Link

 It starts or stops machines on user-defined schedules.
 The feature can be enabled on Azure Resource Manager VMs for most scenarios.

 Optimise virtual machine spending by resizing or shutting down under-utilised instances Although certain application scenarios can result in low utilisation by design, you can often save money by scheduling the shutdown of your virtual machines.